1.1.1. Safety Contracting in Defence

 Contracting for Safety should be the responsibility for all those involved in the acquisition process of Products, Systems and Services and should not be simply assumed to be a Commercial function.

-Project Managers, Safety Managers and Project Team Leaders should have control of the safety requirements that apply to any contract where safety is involved.
+Project Managers, Safety Managers and those with formally delegated safety responsibilities should have control of the safety requirements that apply to any contract where safety is involved.

 This guidance is written around a simple generic project team structure.
 It assumes;

 There is a Safety and Environmental Manager responsible for the Systems Safety and Environmental Management System within the team;